 By 2021-22, UNCP will improve its undergraduate degree efficiency to 19.2 over a base of 18.1.

 From UNC Pembroke: Over the coming years, UNC Pembroke will work to improve undergraduate efficiency by strategically focusing on initiatives that address student progression, retention, and completion.
 Several initiatives in place yield a tremendous benefit as students receive assistance early in their academic journey.
 The University College coordinates all retention and progression for freshmen and transfer students, promoting a smooth transition into college.
 UNCP’s advising and tutoring structure is designed to ensure optimal delivery with student success coaches providing supplemental math and English composition instruction.
 Coaches use EAB-SCC-Campus software and a Hawk Alert Program to improve advising, predict student success, and enable early intervention — critical components of the University College mission.

 By 2021-22, UNCP will receive $4,241,519 in research and development sponsored program awards and licensing income, an increase of 10.2% ($392,591 additional over a base of $3,848,928).

-From UNC Pembroke: Through participation in research, UNC Pembroke’s faculty, students, and staff embrace engaged scholarship as a means to further the institution’s mission to “enhance the intellectual, cultural, economic and social life of the region.”
-Major research projects conducted in the Biotechnology Center are in areas of applied microbiology, Alzheimer’s Disease, nematology, fermentation, honey bees, and molecular biology.
+From UNC Pembroke: Through participation in research, UNC Pembroke’s faculty, students, and staff embrace engaged scholarship as a means to further the institution’s mission to “enhance the intellectual, cultural, economic, and social life of the region.”
+Major research projects conducted in the Biotechnology Center are in areas of applied microbiology, Alzheimer’s Disease, nematology, fermentation, agricultural science, and molecular biology.
 At UNCP, programs like PURC and RISE encourage undergraduate and graduate students alike to participate in research alongside professors.
-Having already surpassed its 2022 goal, the university will continue to support these efforts and seek to encourage growth opportunities whenever possible.
+Having already surpassed its 2022 goal, the university will continue to support these efforts and encourage growth opportunities whenever possible.